Model-free Rayleigh weight from x-ray Thomson scattering measurements

-Here, the quasi-elastic nature of the first part is due to the substantially longer ionic time-scales.
+Here, the quasi-elastic nature of the first part is due to the substantially longer ionic time-scales and localization of bound and nearly-bound electrons around the ions.
 In practice, treating $S_\textnormal{el}(\mathbf{q},E)$ as a delta distribution is appropriate if the SIF $R(E)$ is significantly broader than the actual ion feature.
-This is usually the case except for dedicated experiments that aim to resolve ionic energy scales on purpose~\cite{Descamps2020}.
-Within the chemical picture that assumes a decomposition into effectively \emph{bound} and \emph{free} electrons~\cite{siegfried_review,Gregori_PRE_2003,kraus_xrts,Tilo_Nature_2023}, the inelastic part $S_\textnormal{inel}(\mathbf{q},E)$ consists of both bound-free transitions (and their reverse process~\cite{boehme2023evidence}) and free-free transitions.
-The Rayleigh weight thus constitutes an indispensable ingredient to Chihara models~\cite{Chihara_1987,Gregori_PRE_2003} that are widely used for the interpretation of XRTS experiments with WDM~\cite{boehme2023evidence,Tilo_Nature_2023,kraus_xrts,siegfried_review}.
-However, it is important to note that we do not have to make such an approximate distinction between bound and free electrons in the present work.
+This is usually the case except for dedicated experiments that aim to resolve ionic energy scales ~\cite{Descamps2020,White_PRR_2024}.
+Within the chemical picture that assumes a decomposition into effectively \emph{bound} and \emph{free} electrons~\cite{siegfried_review,Gregori_PRE_2003,kraus_xrts,Tilo_Nature_2023}, the inelastic part $S_\textnormal{inel}(\mathbf{q},E)$ consists of both transitions between bound and free states (and their reverse process~\cite{boehme2023evidence}) and transitions between two free electronic states.
+The Rayleigh peak, too, is informed by both free electrons (screening cloud) and bound electrons (form factor), and constitutes an indispensable ingredient to Chihara models~\cite{Chihara_1987,Gregori_PRE_2003,Souza2014} that are widely used for the interpretation of XRTS experiments with WDM~\cite{boehme2023evidence,Tilo_Nature_2023,kraus_xrts,siegfried_review}.
+However, it is important to note that we do not have to make such an approximate distinction between bound and free electrons in the present work as the computation of $W_R(q)$ only involves correlation functions between all electrons and ions, i.e., $S_{eI}(q)$ and $S_{II}(q)$.

 Let us next consider the ratio of the elastic and inelastic contributions